kyma-project/kyma/docs/service-brokers/docs/020-architecture-reb.md

 The Remote Environment Broker (REB) workflow consists of the following steps:

 1. The Remote Environment Broker watches for RemoteEnvironments (REs) in the cluster and EnvironmentMappings (EMs) in all Namespaces.
 2. The user creates an EnvironmentMapping custom resource in a given Environment.
-The EnvironmentMapping activates the services offered by a given RemoteEnvironment of the same name.
+The EnvironmentMapping activates the services offered by a RemoteEnvironment of the same name.
 3. The Remote Environment Broker creates a `remote-env-broker` Service Broker (SB) inside an Environment in which the EnvironmentMapping is created.
 This Service Broker contains data of all services provided by the activated RemoteEnvironments.
-There is always only one Service Broker per Environment, even if there are more EnvironmentMappings.
+There is always only one `remote-env-broker` Service Broker per Environment, even if there are more EnvironmentMappings.
 4. The Service Catalog fetches services that the `remote-env-broker` Service Broker exposes.
 5. The Service Catalog creates ServiceClass for each service received from the Service Broker.